 Phishing is commonly used to spread malware

-Criminals often send phishing emails (or texts) that look very similar to the ones you get from organizations you do business with, such as banks and utility companies, with links and attachments that contain malware.
-So rather than opening links from unsolicited messages, type URLs directly into your browser.
+Criminals often send phishing emails—or even text messages—that look very similar to the ones you get from organizations you do business with, such as banks and utility companies.
+These messages often include links or attachments that install malware.
+Rather than clicking them, type web addresses directly into your browser or contact the company through official channels.

 How to protect yourself from malware

 The devices and web browsers you use every day may not offer adequate security.
-Shore up your defenses against malware by:
+Here’s how to shore up your defenses against malware:

-Installing a reputable anti-virus protection.
+Install reputable anti-virus protection.
 Anti-virus protection scans any files or links that you try to open and, if it recognizes a malicious file or website, will notify you and guide you in removing it.
-You're in luck if you're an Allstate Identity Protection member: Some of our identity protection plans offer cybersecurity tools that include advanced anti-virus protection.
+You're in luck if you're an Allstate Identity Protection member: Some of our identity protection plans offer cybersecurity tools that include advanced malware and anti-virus protection.

 When adding new software to a device, carefully read each screen.
 If you see a program you weren’t expecting or are asked to install bundled software, refrain from downloading the extra program or quit the installation process.